uktrade/digital-workspace-v2/docs/search.md

 This document outlines how that process is customised; the process is based on the setup used by [Github Doc's search](https://github.blog/2023-03-09-how-github-docs-new-search-works/).

+This approach balances comprehensiveness (resurn all results) with a nuanced ability to tweak values for searches, so that the most relevant results should be first, and if not it's relatively easy to iteratively improve them.

-If you are simply looking for the boost values, head straight for the end of this document.
+If you are simply looking for the boost calculations, head straight for the end of this document.

 ## Indexing